Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

     If you are toggling other flags, make sure to set the required environment variables accordingly and review the script to understand the implications.

-1. Run the bootstrap script:
+2. Run the bootstrap script:

     ```bash
     ./bootstrap.sh
     ```

     The script is designed to be idempotent.
 Running the script multiple times will not result in duplicate resources.
 Instead, it will either skip or update existing resources.
+The only exception is when Azure DevOps variable groups which are deleted and recreated.
 However, it is recommended to review both the script and the created resources to ensure everything is as expected.

 Good Luck!